capactio/capact/docs/proposal/20210114-hub-manifests-lifecycle.md

     - Use `commit` from `ContentMetadata:published` node to check the diff between new commit and commit from which the content has been populated.
-    - If there is any change in `och-content` directory, continue.
+    - If there is any change in `hub-manifests` directory, continue.

 1. Populate full new content into database.